gmcmacran/TypeOneTypeTwoSim/type I/README.md

 To check the above, two graphs are shown per test.
-For the first point, type I error rate is calculated for many areas in the parameter space.For the second point, results are aggregate across alternative hypotheses.
+For the first point, type I error rate is calculated for many areas in the parameter space.For the second point, results are aggregated across alternative hypotheses.

 ## Gaussian